Digital pathology

-Digital pathology is a sub-field of pathology that focuses on data management based on information generated from digitized specimen slides.
-Through the use of computer-based technology, digital pathology utilizes virtual microscopy.
-Glass slides are converted into digital slides that can be viewed, managed, shared and analyzed on a computer monitor.
-With the practice of Whole-Slide Imaging (WSI), which is another name for virtual microscopy, the field of digital pathology is growing and has applications in diagnostic medicine, with the goal of achieving efficient and cheaper diagnoses, prognosis, and prediction of diseases due to the success in machine learning and artificial intelligence in healthcare.
+Digital pathology is a sub-field of pathology that focuses on managing and analyzing information generated from digitized specimen slides.
+It utilizes computer-based technology and virtual microscopy to view, manage, share, and analyze digital slides on computer monitors.
+This field has applications in diagnostic medicine and aims to achieve more efficient and cost-effective diagnoses, prognoses, and disease predictions through advancements in machine learning and artificial intelligence in healthcare.

 History

-The roots of digital pathology go back to the 1960s, when first telepathology experiments took place.
-Later in the 1990s the principle of virtual microscopy appeared in several life science research areas.
-At the turn of the century the scientific community more and more agreed on the term ”digital pathology” to denote digitization efforts in pathology.
-However in 2000 the technical requirements (scanner, storage, network) were still a limited factor for a broad dissemination of digital pathology concepts.
-Over the last 5 years this changed as new powerful and affordable scanner technology as well as mass / cloud storage technologies appeared on the market.
-The field of Radiology has undergone the digital transformation almost 15 years ago, not because radiology is more advanced, but there are fundamental differences between digital images in radiology and digital pathology: The image source in radiology is the (alive) patient, and today in most cases the image is even primarily captured in digital format.
+The roots of digital pathology trace back to the 1960s with early telepathology experiments.
+The concept of virtual microscopy emerged in the 1990s across various areas of life science research.
+At the turn of the century the scientific community more and more agreed on the term "digital pathology" to denote digitization efforts in pathology.
+However, in 2000, the technical requirements (scanner, storage, network) were still a limiting factor for a broad dissemination of digital pathology concepts.
+This changed as new powerful and affordable scanner technology as well as mass / cloud storage technologies appeared on the market.
+The field of radiology has undergone the digital transformation almost 15 years ago, not because radiology is more advanced, but there are fundamental differences between digital images in radiology and digital pathology: The image source in radiology is the (alive) patient, and today in most cases, the image is even primarily captured in digital format.
 In pathology the scanning is done from preserved and processed specimens, for retrospective studies even from slides stored in a biobank.
 Besides this difference in pre-analytics and metadata content, the required storage in digital pathology is two to three orders of magnitude higher than in radiology.
 However, the advantages anticipated through digital pathology are similar to those in radiology: